BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-04-multichain-messaging.md

 Visit [LayerZero Scan](https://layerzeroscan.com) and search for your transaction.

-You'll see **three separate messages**:
+You'll see **two separate messages**:
-- Sepolia → Arbitrum
+- Base Sepolia → Arbitrum Sepolia
-- Sepolia → Optimism
+- Base Sepolia → Optimism Sepolia
-- Sepolia → Base

 Each message is independent and may arrive at different times.